hbussell/docker-fluentd-kibana/README.md

 ## Log analitycs using Fluentd, Elasticsearch and Kibana

 This container comes built with Fluentd for log processing, Elasticsearch for log storeage and Kibana for log analytics.
 Nginx is also installed and configured for Kibana.
+Supervisord is used for Nginx, Fluentd, and Elasticsearch.

 ## Exposed ports